puppetlabs/puppet-docs/source/hiera/2.0/complete_example.markdown

 > - You've put a symlink to `hiera.yaml` where the command line tool expects to find it (`/etc/hiera.yaml`)
 > - You've saved your `kermit.example.com` data source file with a `.yaml` extension
 > - Your data source file's YAML is well formed
-> - You restarted your puppet master if you modified `hiera.yaml` {: #something-went-wrong }
+> - You restarted your Puppet master if you modified `hiera.yaml` {: #something-went-wrong }

 Provided everything works and you get back that array of ntp servers, you're ready to configure another node.